evanmarshall-dev/software-engineering-bootcamp/unit-1/projects/trivia-game/README.md

 ## MVP (Minimum Viable Product)

-The core focus is to deliver a complete and playable two-player game loop.
+The core focus is to deliver a complete and playable one-player game loop with no repetitive questions.

 1. **Game Board**: A clean UI to display the current question, multiple-choice answers, current player, and scores.
-2. **Question Set**: A hard-coded set of at least 5 questions, each with 4 multiple-choice answers and one correct answer.
+2. **Question Set**: A set of 10 questions pulled from the Open Trivia API.
-3. **Two-Player Turn Logic**:
-   - Player 1 answers all 5 questions.
-The app saves their answers.
-   - The game prompts Player 2 to take their turn.
-   - Player 2 answers the same 5 questions.
-4. **Scoring System**: The application must track each player's score in memory.
+3. **Scoring System**: The application must track player's score in memory.
-5. **Winner Declaration**: At the end of the game, display a message announcing the winner (or a tie).
+4. **Winner Declaration**: At the end of the game, display a message announcing the score.
-6. **Reset Game**: A button to reset the game to its initial state.
+5. **Reset Game**: A button to reset the game to its initial state.

 ---